krys-dm/SDEV245-SecureCoding/module3/README_SHA256.md

 # Digital Signature Demo (`sign.sh`)

-This script uses **OpenSSL** to generate keys, sign messages, and verify signatures.
+This script uses **OpenSSL** to generate keys, creates a message file, signs the file and verifies the signature.

 ## Usage